Black Lives Matter + APIDA Solidarity

 - To continue building Jenie Gao Studio as an anti-gentrification business, one that prioritizes fair pay for labor and that currently rents from a commercial space that subsidizes affordable housing.

-- To continue using my platforms and arts advocacy writing to bring attention to inequity and challenges faced especially by artists of color, Black artists, Indigenous artists, womxn, LGBTQ+, the working class, and historically excluded voices, and what needs to change in this field.
+- To continue using my platforms and arts advocacy writing to bring attention to inequity and challenges faced especially by APIDA artists, Black artists, Indigenous artists, artists of color, women, LGBTQ+, the working class, and historically excluded voices, and what needs to change in this field.

 What does it mean to do the work of anti-racism in the arts?